What Is mlm ( Multi level Marketing )

 Amway was provided with a list of ten specific behaviors it had to cease immediately, including price-fixing, prohibiting sales to other distributor’s customers, and forcing distributors to sell back their products when they quit selling Amway products.
 Like Nu Skin, Amway was also grilled for misrepresenting the potential earnings of distributors in their network.

-In the aftermath of the ruling, Amway changed its business practices, and has largely avoided trouble, save for a class action lawsuit settled in 2011.
+In the aftermath of the ruling, Amway changed its businesses practices, and has largely avoided trouble, save for a class action lawsuit settled in 2011.
 The lawsuit alleged that Amway mostly sold products to its own distributors, not actual customers.
 Amway chose to settle the suit instead of go through a lengthy litigation process.

 The multi-level marketing company that’s been making the most headlines recently is a nutrition and supplement provider called Herbalife.
 The supplement and meal replacement manufacturer was founded in 1980 and came under fire almost immediately.
 By 1985, the Los Angeles Times was reporting on “stormy” hearings before a United States Senate committee, during which representatives questioned Herbalife CEO Mark Reynolds Hughes on the safety and medical efficacy of the company’s products.
 The aftermath of the hearings led to a settlement with the Attorney General of California, in which Herbalife was fined and prohibited from making unsubstantiated product claims.